Introduction

 A comprehensive organ system and generalized physical examination for visceral or central obesity, increased blood pressure, purple skin striae, non-generalized muscle atrophy, and skin discoloration should be undertaken.
 Signs and symptoms of elevated plasma and urinary cortisol, including significant weight gain, abnormal menstruation cycles, and hirsutism, should be noted.

-Other signs of hypercortisolism including decreased bone mineral density, accumulated fat depositions in the posterior neck, and fertility disturbances; these should raise suspicion for adrenal cortical hyperplasia.
-In the presence of the mentioned signs and symptoms accompanied with a positive history of exogenous corticosteroid administration, further diagnostic investigation is not necessary.
-On the other hand, a variety of imaging and laboratory examinations, including brain MRI,and chest and abdominal pelvic CT scan should be obtained to clarify the possible underlying cause of Cushing disease.[4]
+Other signs of hypercortisolism include decreased bone mineral density, accumulated fat depositions in the posterior neck, and fertility disturbances; these should raise suspicion for adrenal cortical hyperplasia.
+In the presence of the mentioned signs and symptoms accompanied by a positive history of exogenous corticosteroid administration, further diagnostic investigation is unnecessary.
+In the absence of exogenous steroids, a variety of imaging and laboratory examinations, including brain magnetic resonance imaging (MRI) and chest and abdominopelvic computed tomography (CT) scans, should be obtained to clarify the possible underlying cause of Cushing disease.[4]

 Evaluation

-[27]Rarely, patients affected with adrenal cortical hyperplasia may present with clinical and laboratory evidence of an increased level of aldosterone, including elevated blood pressure, decreased level of potassium, and abnormal arterial blood gas demonstrating metabolic alkalosis.[28]
-The elevated level of cortisol is well documented utilizing several specific laboratory examinations, including the measurement of unbound cortisol in 24-hour collected urine, evaluating the effect of low dose dexamethasone suppression test, and the assessment of nocturnal salivary cortisol.[29]
+Patients affected with adrenal cortical hyperplasia may present with clinical and laboratory evidence of an increased level of aldosterone, including elevated blood pressure, decreased level of serum potassium, and abnormal arterial blood gas demonstrating metabolic alkalosis.[30][31]
+An elevated level of cortisol can be documented utilizing several specific laboratory examinations, including the measurement of unbound cortisol in 24-hour collected urine, evaluating the dexamethasone suppression test, and the assessment of nocturnal salivary cortisol.[32]

-Measures the amount of urine cortisol produced over an entire day.
-Levels higher than 50 to 100 micrograms per day in an adult suggest the presence of Cushing syndrome.
-Although the majority of patients with Cushing syndrome have elevated levels of cortisol, it is becoming increasingly evident that many patients with a mild case of Cushing syndrome may also have normal levels of cortisol, resulting in several 24-hour urine collections to confirm a diagnosis.[29]
+This measures the amount of urine cortisol produced over an entire day.
+Levels higher than 50 to 100 micrograms per day in an adult suggest hypercortisolism.
+Although most patients with Cushing syndrome have elevated levels of cortisol, it is becoming increasingly evident that many patients with mild cases of Cushing syndrome may also have normal levels of cortisol, requiring several 24-hour urine collections to confirm a diagnosis.[32]

-Measures the adrenal glands' response to ACTH and has been widely utilized for four decades.
-It involves taking a small dose of a cortisol-like drug, dexamethasone (1 mg), at 11 PM, then having blood drawn to screen for cortisol the following morning.
-In patients without Cushing’s syndrome, the morning level of cortisol is typically very low, indicating that the evening dose of dexamethasone suppressed ACTH secretion.
-In patients with Cushing’s syndrome, the morning cortisol level will be high.
-Normal patients will suppress their cortisol to a very low level (1.8 mg/dL), whereas those suffering from Cushing’s syndrome will not.
-Using this strict criterion, this test should provide an estimated 95-97 percent diagnostic accuracy rate.
-However, some patients with a mild case of Cushing’s syndrome can suppress their cortisol to low levels, making it difficult to diagnose utilizing this test fully.[29]
+This measures the adrenal glands' response to ACTH and has been widely utilized for 4 decades.
+This test involves taking a small dose of a cortisol-like drug, dexamethasone (1 mg), at 11 PM, then having blood drawn to screen for cortisol the following morning.
+In patients without Cushing syndrome, the morning level of cortisol is typically very low after dexamethasone administration, which should suppress ACTH and cortisol production.

-When the impression is Cushing syndrome (CS) with the laboratory evidence of an increased cortisol level has been established, the exclusion of exogenous hypercortisolism should be prioritized.[31]
-Following the exclusion of exogenous hypercortisolism, the stepwise diagnosis approach demands differentiation of several major causes; those which are ACTH-dependent and those which are ACTH-independent.
+When the impression is Cushing syndrome with the laboratory evidence of an increased cortisol level has been established, the exclusion of exogenous hypercortisolism should be prioritized.[34]
+Following the exclusion of exogenous hypercortisolism, the stepwise diagnosis approach demands differentiation of the major causes into those that are ACTH-dependent and ACTH-independent.
 Plasma ACTH levels should be evaluated to categorize the mentioned groups.
-Afterward, corticotropin-releasing hormone (CRH) assessment is recommended if there is any uncertainty in diagnosis.[32]
+Afterward, corticotropin-releasing hormone assessment is recommended if there is any uncertainty in diagnosis.[35]

-Further confirmatory tests, including serum aldosterone and metanephrines, are highly recommended for undiagnosed patients despite previously mentioned studies.
-In the majority of patients affected with Cushing syndrome, including pituitary adenoma, and ectopic ACTH hypersecretion, the hypercortisolism is dependent on ACTH hypersecretion.[33]
-Early on, obtaining brain MRI and abdominal CT scans are recommended for ACTH-dependent and ACTH-independent, respectively.[34]
+Further confirmatory tests, including serum aldosterone and metanephrines, are highly recommended for patients who are undiagnosed after the previously mentioned studies.
+In most of the patients with Cushing syndrome, the etiology is ACTH hypersecretion.[36]
+Early on, obtaining a brain MRI and abdominal CT scan is recommended for ACTH-dependent and ACTH-independent cases, respectively.[37]
 The patient’s age has a significant impact on obtaining the diagnosis.
-Congenital adrenal hyperplasia, mostly diagnosed during childhood, is among ACTH-dependent types of adrenal hyperplasia.
-A variety of enzymatic defects are responsible; however, the most common defect responsible for CAH is the 21-hydroxylase deficiency.
-Therefore, screening for serum concentrations of 17-hydroxyprogesterone is among the screening tests that are routinely performed in the United States.[35][36]
+Congenital adrenal hyperplasia, primarily diagnosed during childhood, is among ACTH-dependent types of adrenal hyperplasia.
+A variety of enzymatic defects are responsible; however, the most common defect responsible for congenital adrenal hyperplasia is the 21-hydroxylase deficiency.
+Therefore, screening for serum concentrations of 17-hydroxyprogesterone is among the screening tests that are routinely performed in the United States.[38][39]

 Imaging of Adrenal Nodules

-As mentioned earlier, the incidence of higher resolution imaging has been increasing over last decade; therefore, the prevalence of incidentalomas has also increased.
-The prevalence of adrenal incidentaloma is higher in older patients (10%), obesity, diabetes, and hypertension[35][37].
+As mentioned earlier, the incidence of higher-resolution imaging has been increasing over the last decade; therefore, the prevalence of incidentalomas has also increased.
+The prevalence of adrenal incidentaloma is higher in older patients (10%), obesity, diabetes, and hypertension.[38][40]

-Bilateral masses— Bilateral adrenal masses can be seen with metastatic disease, congenital adrenal hyperplasia, cortical adenomas, lymphoma, infection (eg, tuberculosis, fungal), hemorrhage, corticotropin (ACTH)-dependent Cushing syndrome, pheochromocytoma, primary aldosteronism, amyloidosis, infiltrative disease of the adrenal glands, and primary bilateral macronodular adrenal hyperplasia (PBMAH).
-In one study of 208 adrenal incidentaloma patients, 9% proved to have adrenal metastases; and 53% had bilateral disease [38]
+Bilateral masses: Bilateral adrenal masses can be seen with metastatic disease, congenital adrenal hyperplasia, cortical adenomas, lymphoma, infection (eg, tuberculosis, fungal), hemorrhage, ACTH-dependent Cushing syndrome, pheochromocytoma, primary aldosteronism, amyloidosis, infiltrative disease of the adrenal glands, macronodular adrenal hyperplasia.
+In one study of 208 adrenal incidentaloma patients, the results showed that 9% proved to have adrenal metastases, and 53% had bilateral disease.[41]

-CT scan features of adrenal nodules: A homogeneous adrenal mass of less than 4 cm in diameter with a smooth border and an attenuation value less than 10 Hounsfield unit (HU) on unenhanced CT is very likely to be a benign cortical adenoma.
-The imaging characteristics that suggest adrenal carcinoma or metastases include irregular shape, inhomogeneous density, high unenhanced CT attenuation values of more than 20 HU, diameter larger than 4 cm, and tumor calcification.
-All patients with adrenal incidentalomas should be evaluated for the possibility of subclinical hormonal hyperfunction or hypofunction (In some patients with bilateral disease, one adrenal mass proves to be a nonfunctioning cortical adenoma, while the contralateral adrenal mass is hormone-secreting).[39]
+CT scan features of nodules: The adrenal glands are often bilaterally smooth and enlarged.
+Nodularity is thought to result from long-term ACTH stimulation and is present in up to 40% of patients with ACTH-dependent etiologies.[17]
+A homogeneous adrenal mass smaller than 4 cm with a smooth border and an attenuation value of less than 10 Hounsfield units (HU) on unenhanced CT is very likely to be a benign cortical adenoma.
+Imaging characteristics suggesting adrenal carcinoma or metastases include irregular shape, inhomogeneous density, high unenhanced CT attenuation values of more than 20 HU, larger than 4 cm, and tumor calcification.
+All patients with adrenal incidentalomas should be evaluated for the possibility of subclinical hormonal hyperfunction or hypofunction.
+In some patients with bilateral disease, one adrenal mass proves to be a nonfunctioning cortical adenoma, while the contralateral adrenal mass is hormone-secreting.[42]

 MRI scans: Although CT is the recommended primary adrenal imaging procedure in most cases, MRI has advantages in certain clinical situations.
 Conventional spin-echo MRI is the most frequently used technique.
-Using low or mid-field-strength magnets, T1- and T2-weighted imaging can distinguish benign adenomas from malignancy and pheochromocytoma.
+Using low- or mid-field strength magnets, T1- and T2-weighted imaging can distinguish benign adenomas from malignancy and pheochromocytoma.
 MR with chemical shift imaging (CSI) accurately distinguishes adrenal adenomas from non-adenomas based on their elevated amounts of intracytoplasmic fat.
-In a meta-analysis of 1280 lesions (859 adenomas), CSI demonstrated a sensitivity of 94 percent (95% CI 88-97 percent) and a specificity of 95 percent (95% CI 89-97 percent).[40]
+Results from a large meta-analysis showed that CSI demonstrated a sensitivity of 94% and a specificity of 95%.[43]

 Treatment / Management

-The treatment plan for pituitary adenomas mostly consists of transsphenoidal surgery by utilizing a microsurgical approach, which might cause up to 90%, and less than 70% absolute resolution in micro and macroadenomas, respectively.[41][42]
-The less common surgical approach in the treatment of Cushing's disease is utilizing endoscopic tumor resection, which has greatly improved the outcomes recently.[43](B2)
+The treatment plan for pituitary adenomas primarily consists of trans-sphenoidal surgery using a microsurgical approach, which might cause up to 90%, and less than 70% absolute resolution in micro and macroadenomas, respectively.[44][45]
+A less common surgical approach in the treatment of Cushing disease is utilizing endoscopic tumor resection, which has been shown to improve outcomes.[46](B2)

 The treatment plan for ectopic ACTH depends on the functional status of the patient.
-In those affected with clinically symptomatic Cushing's syndrome and acceptable functional status, surgical resection of the inciting tumor is highly recommended while medical treatment in those with poor functional status is preferred.
-Moreover, medical treatment might be prioritized in demanding emergent control of the elevated level of cortisol, and unknown primary tumor.
-On the other hand, the treatment plan for those with intractable hypercortisolism and inoperable Cushing syndrome due to ectopic ACTH hypersecretion, bilateral surgical resection of the adrenal glands, and long-term hormone replacement is preferred.[44]
+In those affected with clinically symptomatic Cushing syndrome and acceptable functional status, surgical resection of the inciting tumor is highly recommended, while medical treatment in those with poor functional status is preferred.
+Moreover, medical treatment might be prioritized in cases demanding emergent treatment of hypercortisolism and an unknown primary tumor.
+On the other hand, the treatment plan for those with intractable hypercortisolism and inoperable Cushing syndrome due to ectopic ACTH hypersecretion, bilateral surgical resection of the adrenal glands, and long-term hormone replacement is preferred.[47]

-ACTH-independent hypercortisolism might occur due to several reasons, including primary pigmented nodular adrenal disease (PPNAD) or ACTH-independent macronodular adrenal hyperplasia (AIMAH).[6]
+ACTH-independent hypercortisolism might occur due to several reasons, including adrenal adenomas, primary pigmented nodular adrenal disease, or macronodular adrenal hyperplasia.[6]
 PPNAD is generally benign and is categorized into those with or without association with the Carney complex.
-The treatment plan for both conditions with curative purpose is bilateral surgical resection of adrenal glands.[6][45]
-The AIMAH presents in the late 40s, mostly in male patients..
-The treatment plan is similar to PPNAD, which consists of bilateral surgical removal of adrenal glands and lifelong glucocorticoid replacement.[6][7](B2)
+The treatment plan for both conditions with curative purpose is bilateral surgical resection of adrenal glands.[6][48]
+The treatment for macronodular adrenal hyperplasia is similar to PPNAD, which consists of bilateral surgical removal of adrenal glands and lifelong glucocorticoid replacement.[6][7](B2)

 Differential Diagnosis